sumberg/kex_japan_2018/report/report.md

 ## MOS Technology 6502 architecture and the Ricoh RP2A03

+### MOS Technology 6502
 The MOS Technology 6502 microprocessor and architecture was introduced on the market in 1975.
 It gained almost instant popularity due to its competative performance for a cheaper price than its competitors.[@IEEE-HoF-6502]

 ...
 TODO (Explain 6502 addressing modes)
+The 6502 microprocessor contains instruction families and addressing modes to control every part of the architecture.
+Other than instructions which target basic CPU functionality (such as controlling program counter, reading status register etc.), there are groups of instructions to perform operations with the accumulator and memory.
+Included in these groups are immediate, zero page and absolute addressing.
+Immediate addressing , and takes one operand in addition to its opcode.
+Zero page addressing utilizes the address range `0x0000-0x00FF`, meaning it also only needs one operand.
+Absolute addressing has access to the entire available memory range (`0x0000-0xFFFF`), meaning it together with its opcode will require two additional operands.
+A full, detailed explanation of all of the available addressing modes can be found in the MC6500 Microcomputer Family Programming Manual.[@6502ProgManual] This research will utilize three of the addressing modes of the 6502 microprocessor, which are immediate, zero page and absolute addressing.
+See [Delimitations] for further details on the choice of instruction families.

+### Ricoh 2A03
 The microprocessor that was used in the Nintendo Entertainment System was a Ricoh RP2A03 chip.
 [TODO fix @NintendoPatent] The RP2A03 is a proprietary chip based on the MOS Technology 6502 microprocessor architecture, with the difference that it has an added Audio Processing Unit (APU), and it does not support _decimal mode_[^decimal-mode] that would normally be available on a 6502 architecture.[@IEEE-HoF-6502]

 ## ATmega328P